ReflectionHLE/ReflectionHLE/README.md

 There are some differences when it comes to the way command-line arguments are parsed.
 The fact that a single EXE may support more than one version of a game has an influence on that.
-Adding the single argument of -? should tell the details.
-For instance, on Windows, in case refkdreamse.exe is, chosen, the command should look like this: "refkdreamse -?"

-The following arguments are supported by all EXEs:
--gamever <VER>: Tells to pick a specific game version, if found.
-A list of compatible versions can be shown by running with "-?" as mentioned above.
--passorigargs <...>: Tells to pass all arguments following -passorigargs to a ported codebase, to be handled like to the original DOS executables, although there are a few exceptions.

-This one is specific to the Catacomb Adventure Series executables:
--skipintro: Skips the intro (port of INTRO.EXE from The Catacomb Abyss v1.13, or CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE from the supported registered release).
-Instead, the game itself is launched (CATABYSS.EXE in The Catacomb Abyss v1.13 or ABYSGAME.EXE/ARMGAME.EXE/APOCGAME.EXE in the same registered release).
+See "Command line arguments" for more information about supported command line arguments.

 There are a few modifications from the originals when it comes to the arguments following -passorigargs.
 For one, in the Shareware versions of Keen Dreams, there's no need to execute a separate "START" file in order to launch the game.
-However, the behaviors can be emulated by adding the /detour argument, e.g., by typing "refkdreamse.exe -passorigargs /detour".
+However, the behaviors can be emulated by adding the /detour argument, e.g., by typing "refkdreams.exe -passorigargs /detour" on Windows.
 This means that, in fact, the behaviors are reversed in comparison to the originals.

-The same applies to The Catacomb Adventure Series (intro in the Shareware, the game itself for all episodes and supported versions), although it may be a bit tricky.
-Basically, the very first command line argument (after -passorigargs) should be (yeah that's no mistake): ^(a@&r` Depending on the environment in use, you may need to escape some characters and/or add e.g., quotation marks.
+The same applies to The Catacomb Adventure Series.
+The very first command line argument (after -passorigargs) should be (yeah that's no mistake): ^(a@&r` Depending on the environment in use, you may need to escape some characters and/or add e.g., quotation marks.
 Again, that's the opposite of the original behaviors.

+In addition, a portion of the games' versions' came with multiple executables.
+Not all behaviors of these are ported, but this is at least partially the case.
+Following are descriptions of separate executables with ported behaviors:
+- When you quit Keen Dreams v1.13 (Shareware release) within the game, you should get a textual screen showing (now outdated) ordering information.
+In the original release, this is done via a separate LOADSCN.EXE program, while the game itself is run from KDREAMS.EXE.
+- With a few differences, the same applies to The Catacomb Abyss v1.13 (another Shareware release) via a similar-yet-different LOADSCN.EXE program.
+- Each of the episodes from The Catacomb Adventure Series begins with an intro sequence, being run with an EXE separate from the one used for the game itself.
+The EXE pairs (of intro and game) are as follows:
+[INTRO.EXE, CATABYSS.EXE] for The Catacomb Abyss v1.13,
+[CATABYSS.EXE, ABYSGAME.EXE] for The Catacomb Abyss v1.24,
+[CATARM.EXE, ARMGAME.EXE] for The Catacomb Armageddon v1.02
+and [CATAPOC.EXE, APOCGAME.EXE] for The Catacomb Apocalypse v1.01.

-There are also a few differences in regards to memory management when it comes to the additional executables of LOADSCN.EXE (which includes the last textual screen shown on quit) and INTRO.EXE: They may share some memory in this port.
+There are also a few differences in regards to memory management when it comes to the additional executables of LOADSCN.EXE and INTRO.EXE:
+They may share some memory in this port.

 Finally, about INTRO.EXE (or registered CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE)
-and LOADSCN.EXE, source codes for these EXEs had to be manually restored.
+and LOADSCN.EXE, source codes for these EXEs had to be manually reconstructed.
 See "Additional sources/data used for these ports" below for details about these codes and more.